prancer-io/cloud-validation-framework/docs/docs/tutorials/cicd/docker/01-build-a-docker-image-and-use.md

 ## tests/prancer/project/validation/git/test.json

 This file describes the tests we want to achieve on the information we took a snapshot of.

-This is related to the previous file!
+    {
+        "fileType": "test",
+        "snapshot": "snapshot",
+        "testSet": [
+            {
+                "testName ": "Ensure configuration uses port 80", "version": "0.1",
+                "cases": [
+                    {
+                        "testId": "1",
+                        "rule": "{1}.webserver.port=80"
+                    }
+                ]
+            }
+        ]
+    }

+## tests/prancer/project/validation/git-fails/snapshot.json

+This file describes the information we want to test, you shouldn't need to change anything here.
+This file is used in the failure scenario!

+    {
+        "fileType": "snapshot",
+        "snapshots": [
+            {
+                "source": "gitConnector",
+                "type": "git",
+                "testUser": "git",
+                "nodes": [
+                    {
+                        "snapshotId": "1",
+                        "type": "json",
+                        "collection": "security_groups",
+                        "path": "data/config.json"
+                    }
+                ]
+            }
+        ]
+    }

+## tests/prancer/project/validation/git-fails/test.json

+This file describes the tests we want to achieve on the information we took a snapshot of.
+This file is used in the failure scenario!

     {
         "fileType": "test",